HTML – Address Tag and Abbr Tag

 Many documents need to contain a snail-mail address, and there is a special <address> element that is used to contain addresses.

 For example, here is the address for AnsMachine inside <address> element.

 <address>Kathmandu Newbaneshwor, Nepal 46000 Bizulibazzar 24509</address>

-Kathmandu Newbaneshwor, Nepal 46000 Bizulibazzar 24509 A browser can display the address differently than the surrounding document IE, Firefox, and Safari display it in italics form.
+Kathmandu Newbaneshwor, Nepal 46000 Bizulibazzar 24509 A browser can display the address different than the surrounding document IE, Firefox, and Safari display it in italics form.

-It is widely used in the footer side to display address with contact details.
-You can override the design format of <address> element with CSS.
+It is widely used on the footer side to display addresses with contact details.
+You can override the design format of the <address> element with CSS.